-That depends on state regulations.
-In Colorado, solar gardens can be anywhere from 10 kilowatts, which would fit on a large roof, to 2 megawatts, requiring up to 16 acres.
+That depends on utility rules and state regulations.
+In XCEL Energy’s Colorado territory, solar gardens can be anywhere from 10 kilowatts, which would fit on a large roof, to 2 megawatts, requiring up to 16 acres.
 An average single-family home would offset 100% of its electricity usage with about 2-5 kilowatts of solar power.
 Under the California bill SB 843, solar gardens could be as large as 20 megawatts (160 acres), which could power over 5,000 average homes.

 - What is the Solar Gardens Institute, and how does it work with the local community?

 The Solar Gardens Institute provides public education and policy support promoting solar gardens and community supported energy.
 SGI builds real grassroots support for projects by working with local non-profits to help locate the project and subscribers.
 Solar gardeners, who are part community organizers and part project managers, assist in developing the projects.
 SGI provides training and tools to empower solar gardeners.

 - What are the steps to starting a solar garden?

 A solar gardener organizes a solar garden, working on 3 tracks: Policy, community organizing, and project development.
 These usually happen concurrently.

 - Promote policies that support solar gardens: Work with your local utility to develop a solar gardens program.
 Find a state legislator to champion a solar gardens bill at the state level.
 Work with your county planning commission to develop zoning rules for solar gardens.
 Support policy at the federal level such as the SUN Act.